 It starts with a free consultation.
 During your first phone call with us, you can expect to be asked about your vehicle model, vehicle problems, the time you’ve owned or leased the vehicle and the repairs you’ve gotten on it.
 Once the consultation is done, you may be asked to submit repair orders and other documents for additional review.
 Keep in mind that none of our services cost you anything out of pocket.
 We only get paid if you win; the California Lemon Law requires the auto manufacturer to pay your attorney’s fees and costs.

-To start the lemon law process for your used lemon, complete the consultation form below or call us at 877-222-2222.
+To start the lemon law process for your used lemon, complete the consultation form below or call us at 877-217-7676.

-Knight Law Group is an automotive lemon law firm that exclusively practices in California.
+Lemon Law Help by Knight Law Group is an automotive lemon law firm that exclusively practices in California.
 If you are a California resident who purchased or leased a defective vehicle from a licensed dealership in California, we may be able to help you get rid of your potential lemon and recover significant cash compensation.
-Model year restrictions apply: 2016–Present vehicle models only.
+Model year restrictions apply: 2017–Present vehicle models only.

 However, we cannot help those who reside outside of California or purchased their vehicle outside of California unless they are active duty members of the Armed Forces, nor will we be able to refer those to a lemon law firm in their states.
-To learn more about the California Lemon Law and your legal rights, visit our California Lemon Law Guide for more information.